IngunnOfs/Swin-Transformers-for-Slide-Level-Leukaemia-Classification-with-Attention-Maps---Application/README.md

 ### Running the app:

-Download whole slide images from references and covert to `.tif` format following the original pipeline.
+Download whole slide images from references and convert to `.tif` format following the original pipeline.
-Save the downloaded images insie a \sample_wsi folder within the application folder to ensure the dropdown menu finds the images.
+Save the downloaded images inside a \sample_wsi folder within the application folder to ensure the dropdown menu finds the images.

+Download the models from the provided link above and save them in the application directory `application\models\`.

 Activate the streamlit environment: